KYVENetwork/docs/docs/protocol_devs/general_concepts/storage_pools.md

 Delegators have the task of lending validators capital in the form of $KYVE and helping them to earn more rewards (more on how that works [here](/protocol_devs/advanced_concepts/delegation_reward_calculation.md)).
 The rewards delegators receive and have to share is determined by the validator's commission.
-If it is high (e.g., 99%), the delegators only receive a tiny fraction of the staker's rewards.
+If it is high (for example 99%), the delegators only receive a tiny fraction of the uploader's rewards.
 On the other hand, if it is low, the delegators receive more.
 By that, delegators are rewarded for giving validators capital that they trust so everyone has a benefit.